George has 43 and 14 as Thunder hold off Jazz, 107-106

 Jerami Grant and Steven Adams each scored 15 as the Thunder (21-10) won their fourth straight game and tied Denver for the best record in the Western Conference.
 Russell Westbrook had eight points on 3-for-17 shooting with 12 rebounds and nine assists.

 Rudy Gobert had 20 points and 10 rebounds for the Jazz (16-18).
-Donovan Mitchell scored 20, Derrick Favors added 16 and Ricky Rubio had 12 points and 14 assists.
+Donovan Mitchell scored 20, Derrick Favors added 16 and Ricky Rubio had 12 points and 14 assists, his most since he’s been in Utah.

 Mitchell was slow to get up after hitting the floor hard, and his first free throw rimmed out.
 Mitchell launched the second free throw high, apparently attempting to generate a long rebound, but it swished through for the final margin.